 Creating a writer's mood board can be an effective way to get more creative ideas flowing, enabling writers to unlock hidden possibilities for their story.

-They can include images, quotes and music that inspire them or evoke particular feelings, helping writers remember the evocative details that pull readers in.
+They can include images, quotes and music that inspire them or evoke particular feelings.
+Anything to help writers think of evocative details that pull readers in.
 Plus it gives them an easy reference guide so they don't lose sight of why they wrote their story in the first place.

 Making a Book Mood Board